pantacor/pvr/README.md

 ...
 ```

+### pvr clone <IP>

+When developing a device that has a pvr compatible cgi local
+frontend (such as provided by pvr-sdk by default) installed
+you can use `pvr clone IP` directly.

+In that `pvr clone 1.2.3.4` is equivalent to `pvr clone http://1.2.3.4:12368/cgi-bin/pvr`.

 ### pvr fastcopy <SOURCE>[#part1,part2,path/part3] <DESTINATION>[#part1name,$part2name,...]

 You can copy device state or subelements from one device to another without